 The City now claims that they want to work “collaboratively” with community members and “maintain a positive relationship with homeless advocates as the City progresses toward finding solutions…” Stacey says that she and other activists will be “watch-dogging the City’s promise.”

 On Monday, Sept.
 8, the City Council, at the urging of architects and activists, decided to slow down their headlong rush to raze our old City Hall to the ground and give opponents of the destruction the chance to make their case that it would be greener and more cost effective to remodel.
 Don Bishoff has written a great commentary about why we should save City Hall and we’ve reprinted it with his permission.
 To read it click on the title of this post.

 On Sept 10 a federal judge in Eugene ruled that government officials had infringed on the First Amendment rights of OE protesters in December 2012 when it unfairly limited the hours of protest and evicted them from the plaza in front of the Federal Building at 7th & Pearl in Eugene.
-During the eviction two protesters, Emily Semple and Terry Purvis, were arrested after they refused to leave, telling officials that their constitutional right to free speech was being violated.
+During the eviction two protesters, Beatrice (Emily Semple) and Terry Purvis, were arrested after they refused to leave, telling officials that their constitutional right to free speech was being violated.

 The December 2012 action was the culmination of a series of protests organized by OE and SLEEPS (Safe Legally Entitled Emergency Places to Sleep) that had started in May 2012 to raise the issues of economic justice, shelter as a human right, and government and corporate accountability.